tplr-ai/templar/docs/prod-subtensor.md

 ## Overview

 The prod-subtensor deployment provides:

 - Dockerized Subtensor nodes with automatic health checks
 - Nginx reverse proxy with SSL termination
-- Prometheus monitoring with Grafana dashboards
+- Prometheus monitoring with AlertManager and Discord integration
 - Automated backup and maintenance scripts
 - Security hardening with fail2ban